Yield Data Errors Today, Yield Costs Tomorrow

 You might be using grain cart or combine data to track yield.
 The data you get from grain carts is only as good as your calibration with truck scale weight.
 If calibrated correctly, manufacturers such as Digistar and Avery Weigh-Tronix state that the data should be within 0.1% to 1% accuracy of your scale weight.
-But grain cart measurements typically are burdensome for an already busy grain cart operator, and don’t factor in moisture reliably, leading to another source of error.
+But grain cart measurements typically are burdensome for an already busy grain cart operator, and don’t reliably factor in moisture, leading to yet another source of error.

 Like grain carts, your yield monitor data is only as good as its calibration with grain carts or scale weights.
 Our customers tell us their yields reported by the combine are 5-10% off.
 Only a handful of our customers use combines as a source of truth today.
-Any miscalibration in any of these can lead to more than a 10% error in your yield data.
+Any miscalibration can lead to approximately a 10% error in your yield data.

-Knowing the accuracy of your yield data is one thing, but knowing the implications of inaccuracies is another, especially for crop insurance and the perceived financial implications.
+Knowing the accuracy of your yield data is one thing, but knowing the implications of inaccuracies is another, especially for crop insurance and bottom-line profits.

 However, don’t forget that if you submit data using precision Ag harvesters, you will be required to prove that your harvester and grain cart are calibrated within 3% of scale weight.
 If you do not, then you are subject to the same rules as those growers who do not use precision technology, which means that you’re required to submit proof of your actual production (which is a lot of work!).
 Additionally, for any yield error you encounter, you will also have to update your crop insurance records.